larevolucia/reeltracker_cli/README.md

 #### Recommmendation workflow
 1. **Analyze viewing history**
-Titles with a rating of 3 or above are analyzed to detect a preferred genre based on frequency or rating-weighted frequency.
+The system identifies titles rated 3 or higher in the watched list using `get_top_rated_titles()`.
+It then determines a preferred genre using rating-weighted frequency via `get_preferred_genre()`

 2. **Sort the watchlist**
-Titles in the user’s watchlist are sorted based on:
+If watchlist titles exist:

+- It attempts to filter by the preferred genre using `filter_list_by_genre()`.
-- Genre similarity to top-rated items
+- If genre matches are found, titles are ranked by genre similarity to a top-rated title and popularity using `sort_titles_by_relevance()`.
-- Media type preference (TV or movie)
-- Popularity scores from TMDb
+- Titles are then reordered to prioritize the user’s preferred media type (movie or TV) via `reorder_titles_by_media_type()`

 3. **Show personalized list**
-The user sees a ranked list of recommended titles based on their viewing habits.
+The resulting sorted list is displayed to the user for selection via `display_title_entries()` and `display_and_select_title()`

 4. **Handle edge cases**
 When recommendations cannot be generated due to lack of data, the system will:
-- No rated titles (3+) → Fetch suggestions using TMDb's discovery API based on metadata of titles in list
+- No top-rated titles: Calls `handle_no_top_rated()`, which analyzes all titles (watched + watchlist) and uses TMDb’s discovery API based on inferred media type and genre.
-- Only 1–3 items in watchlist → Warn user that results may lack accuracy
+- Very few items (≤3): A warning is printed indicating limited recommendation accuracy.
-- Tied genre frequency → Use rating as tie-breaker
+- Tied genre frequency: The `get_preferred_genre()` function uses rating totals as a tiebreaker.
-- No matches in watchlist → Fetch suggestions using genre and media type habits
+- No genre matches in watchlist: Falls back to sorting entire watchlist by genre similarity and popularity, skipping genre filtering.

 ### 🛡️ Error Handling